kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/02 - Why megaprojects fail (and what that says about us)/Three Gorges Dam.md

 ## What Happened During

 Started in 1994, completed in 2012.
-Over 1.3 million people were forced to move, ancient towns were submerged or destructed, and ecosystems were destroyed.
+Over 1.3 million people were forced to move, ancient towns were submerged or destroyed, and ecosystems were annihilated.
 It cost $30B+, but the dam became a symbol of China’s rise and might.
 Also, some say it slightly slowed the Earth’s rotation (NASA measured it to be around 60 ns because of the weight displacement).

 ## What Happened After